cpm-cmake/CPM.cmake/README.md

 Basically any project that you can add via `add_subdirectory` should work with CPM.

+# Options

+If you set the CMake option `CPM_REMOTE_PACKAGES_ONLY` to `On`, packages will always be fetched via the URL.
+Setting `CPM_LOCAL_PACKAGES_ONLY` to `On` will only add packages via `find_package`.

 # Advantages

-- **Auto handle dependencies** Users of your projects do not need to worry about dependencies, everything is handled automatically.
+- **Small repos** CPM takes care of package dependencies, allowing programmers to focus on creating small well-tested frameworks.
+- **Cross-Plattform** CPM adds projects via `add_subdirectory`, which is compatible with all cmake toolchains and generators.
-- **Reproducable builds** Using git tags it is ensured that a project will always be in the same state everywhere.
+- **Reproducable builds** By using versioning via git tags it is ensured that a project will always be in the same state everywhere.
 - **No installation required** No need to install any third-party package managers.
 Just copy the files from the CMake directory and you're good to go.
-- **Cross-Plattform** As CPM adds projects as cmake subdirectories, it is compatible with all cmake toolchains and generators.

 # Limitations